Investigating Robot Control Policy Learning for Autonomous X-ray-guided Spine Procedures: Abstract

 \section{Abstract}

 {

 \textbf{Purpose:} Imitation learning-based robot control policies are enjoying renewed interest in video-based robotics.
-However, it remains unclear whether this approach applies to X-ray-guided procedures, such as spine instrumentation.
-This is because interpretation of multi-view X-rays is complex.
-We examine opportunities and challenges for imitation policy learning in bi-plane-guided cannula insertion.
+However, it remains unclear whether this approach applies to X-ray-guided procedures, such as spine instrumentation, with sparse inputs.
+We examine the feasibility, opportunities and challenges for imitation policy learning in bi-plane-guided cannula insertion.

 \textbf{Method:} We develop an \emph{in silico} sandbox for scalable, automated simulation of X-ray-guided spine procedures with a high degree of realism.
 We curate a dataset of correct trajectories and corresponding bi-planar X-ray sequences that emulate the stepwise alignment of providers.
-We then train imitation learning policies for planning and open-loop control that iteratively align a cannula solely based on visual information.
+We then train imitation learning policies for planning and open-loop control that iteratively align a cannula in a vertebroplasty setting solely based on visual information.
 This precisely controlled setup offers insights into limitations and capabilities of this method.

 \textbf{Results:} Our policy succeeded on the first attempt in 68.5\% of cases, maintaining safe intra-pedicular trajectories across diverse vertebral levels.
-The policy generalized to complex anatomy, including fractures, and remained robust to varied initializations.
-Rollouts on real bi-planar X-rays further suggest that the model can produce plausible trajectories, despite training exclusively in simulation.
+The policy transferred to complex anatomy, including fractures, as well as varied anatomies and initializations.
+Rollouts on real X-ray indicate that partial sim-to-real transfer with plausible trajectories is possible.

 \textbf{Conclusion:} While these preliminary results are promising, we also identify limitations, especially in entry point precision.
-Full closed-look control will require additional considerations around how to provide sufficiently frequent feedback.
-With more robust priors and domain knowledge, such models may provide a foundation for future efforts toward lightweight and CT-free robotic intra-operative spinal navigation. }
+The current results present a clear benchmark for future efforts, while with more robust priors and domain knowledge, such models may provide a foundation for future efforts toward lightweight and CT-free robotic intra-operative spinal navigation. }

 \keywords{Image-guided surgery, Imitation Learning, Medical Robotics, Spinal Procedures}